 Sleep deprivation- none.

-But the headache had refused to budge.
+But a headache had refused to budge.

 It was now 3:30 pm and I had an article to work on.
 I decided to make a cup of green tea before getting back to work.
-When I poured water in the cup, reflexively, I drank it (mind you I wasn’t feeling thirsty).
+When I poured water into the cup, reflexively, I drank it (mind you I wasn’t feeling thirsty).
 I felt good and bit relaxed almost instantly.
 Encouraged by the new-found relief I drank two more cups of water before going ahead to make my cup of tea.

 By the time I reached back to my study, in about 10 minutes, I realized my headache was gone.

 I couldn’t credit the green tea because I hadn’t sipped it yet.
-Strangely though, it was water that had cured me of the headache that had been making me feel nauseous for almost 2.5 hours.
+Strangely though, it was water that had cured me of a headache that had been making me feel nauseous for almost 2.5 hours.

 I sat down, going back to my day to see how much water I had consumed since I woke up.
 The answer was disturbing.
 I had just had one glass of warm water in the morning and one mug of water as green tea.
 That’s it, in the 10 hours of my being awake.
-I had had any water during lunch or post that.
+I hadn’t had any water during lunch or post that.

-I have forever been aware of my problem of drinking less water.
-Since childhood I drink minimal water despite watching my father literally flood his system with tall glasses of water every hour.
-Nothing could inspire me enough to drink the prescribed 6 to 8 glasses in a day.
+Since childhood, I drink minimal water despite watching my father literally flood his system with tall glasses of water every hour.
+Nothing could inspire me enough to drink the prescribed 8 glasses of water in a day.

-Not even my parents saying it repeatedly, nor the textbooks, nor the beauty columns and neither my favorite actresses vouching for fluids as their beauty secret.
+Not even my parents saying it repeatedly, nor the textbooks, nor the beauty columns and neither my favourite actresses vouching for fluids as their beauty secret.
 Not even the episodes of acne breakouts in my early twenties.

-Looking back, I feel that somewhere the roots of my bad habit of not drinking enough water lies in watching my mother do so day in and day out.
+Looking back, I feel that somewhere the roots of my bad habit of not drinking enough water lie in watching my mother do so day in and day out.
 She has had a flawless skin all her life (even today, in her sixties her skin can compete with mine), she’s been working like a bullet chasing errands tirelessly.
 This picture of my mom working just fine with minimal water reinforced my habit of drinking less water myself.

-But, my system isn’t a xerox copy of my mother’s system.
+But, my system isn’t a copy of my mother’s system.
 It cannot bear the strain of dehydration any longer and has slowly started showing signs like the incident yesterday.

 When I’ve found the diagnosis and also the cure to my headaches then why the panic and this long post?